Yordi Rabe Supse Wildlife Sanctuary

 Yordi Rabe Supse Wildlife Sanctuary is a protected area and wildlife sanctuary located in West Siang district of the Indian state of Arunachal Pradesh.
 The sanctuary covers an area of 397 km2 and was declared as a protected area in 1996.

 Description

 The protected area consists of a mixture of tropical, montane wet temperate and pine forests.
 Fauna found in the sanctuary include leopard, alpine musk deer, takin, Himalayan goral, Asiatic black bear, Indian wild dog, red panda, leopard cat, Himalayan serow, clouded leopard, spotted linsang, Eurasian otter, barking deer, sambar deer, Assamese macaque, capped langur, Hodgson's giant flying squirrel, and rufous-necked hornbill.
 Reptiles include the king cobra, Indian python, and reticulated python.

+In 2026, the Musk deer was captured on camera for the first time in the sanctuary.